openbmc/docs/designs/target-fail-monitoring.md

     - Fully qualified target name must be input (i.e. no templated / wild card target support)

+### Systemd Service Units
+- Must be able to monitor any arbitrary systemd service within OpenBMC
+  - Service(s) to monitor must be configurable
+- Log an error indicating a service has failed (with service name in log)
+  - `xyz.openbmc_project.State.Error.CriticalServiceFailure`
+- Collect a BMC dump
+- Changes BMC state (CurrentBMCState) to indicate a degraded mode of the BMC
+- Report changed state externally via Redfish managers/bmc state

 ## Proposed Design

 Create a new standalone application in phosphor-state-manager which will load json file(s) on startup.

-The json file(s) would have the following format:
+The json file(s) would have the following format for targets:
 ```
 {
     "targets" : [